 In this phase of work, archaeologists opened nine trenches in one area and twenty-five excavation units in another.
 A small area was stripped using a backhoe, and then excavated by hand to identify the location of grave shafts.
 The goal was to identify the location of grave shafts, but not to excavate the burials.

 In addition to the grave shafts, other archaeological discoveries were made.
-On one part of the property, the soil stratigraphy showed multiply layers of fill extending to a depth of more than 13 feet.
+On one part of the property, the soil stratigraphy showed multiple layers of fill extending to a depth of more than 13 feet.
 This was possibly the result of mining clay by the late 19th-century brick-making company, located on the adjacent block to the northeast, which once owned this property.
 Other finds included the articulated skeleton of a cow, and a well-preserved upright wooden barrel without a lid, possibly the remains of a well or privy.
 Over 1,300 prehistoric lithics were recovered from the plow zone and fill soils.

 2004: Archaeological Testing on the Gas Station and Office Building Lots